JoshGlasson/JoshsBlog/content/2020-07-29 useful tools.md

 <h2>Fun</h2>

-- <a href="https://github.com/kmikiy/SpotMenu" target="_blank">SpotMenu</a> - SpotMenu is a really cool bit of software for macOS.
+- <a href="https://github.com/kmikiy/SpotMenu" target="_blank">SpotMenu</a> - SpotMenu is a super cool bit of software for macOS.
 It connects to spotify and shows you the current playing song in the tool bar at the top of the screen.
 Clicking on it reveals controls and the album art.
 I love listening to music, especially while writing code, so this one is a must for me.

 <div id="imageDiv">
     <figure>